Job: Breaking and Exiting

 Weak: Clumsy Bandit x 10(These guys are the ones responsible for leaving the trail of Jewels, they use knives and longswords.
 Not truly skilled at fighting at all; one or two hits will down them.)

 Normal: Quick Bandit x5 (These guys are pretty fast, and even if you catch up too them they won't just hand over the Jewels!
 They attack 2 times each round!
-Roll 2 "Block Dice" and fight back!
 Knock em silly with 3 hits each!)

 Strong: Pirate x4 (These guys are pretty skilled as they've been around the block of the open seas more than once.
 This isn't their first Rodeo.
-They'll come whirling at you with curved swords for 3 "Attack Die" every round!
-Roll 3 "Block Die" and do your best too put them in their place!
+They'll come whirling at you with curved swords for 3 attacks every round!
+Do your best too put them in their place!
 5 hits each will do it!
 Be careful, they're pretty quick and crafty!)

 Reward: 1000 Jewels